A food lover’s guide to the Camino

-Last week I had the pleasure of catching up with Tomer Kilchevksy and Courtney Jean Perry, two talented food lovers, living out their biggest dreams of publishing a natural food guide of their Camino journey on the French Way called the Edible Camino.
+Last week I had the pleasure of catching up with Tomer Kilchevksy and Courtney Jean Perry, two talented foodies, living out their biggest dreams of publishing a natural Camino food guide of their journey on the French Way called the Edible Camino, a must if you’re a food lover.

 If you haven’t already heard of them let me give you a bit of background.
 Tomer, from Israel, graduated from Green Mount College, Vermont with a degree in Agroecology and this is where he met fellow researcher and budding photographer Courtney.
 Having graduated with a degree in Sustainable agriculture and Art, Courtney developed a passion for harvesting wild foods.
 The journey began in 2013 when Tomar’s visa for the US expired and he decided to embark on the adventure of a lifetime across Northern Spain.